Facebook

 Handle Plastic with rubberized grips

-We did say that stainless steel was one of the best, most durable materials you could go for when choosing a pair of grass shears.
-That’s why we love these Steve & Leif grass shears.
+Stainless steel is one of the best, most durable materials you could go for when choosing a pair of grass shears.
+That’s why I love these Steve & Leif grass shears.

 The blade is made from 65 Mn stainless steel.
-This means it’s been made with manganese which ensures the steel is hard, strong, and long-lasting.
-It also has a nice low-friction coating which stops it from sticking and rusting.
+This means it’s been made with manganese, ensuring the steel is hard, strong, and long-lasting.
+It also has a nice low-friction coating, which stops it from sticking and rusting.
 So, it’s effortless to wipe down after each use.

 These shears also come with a 180-degree swiveling head.

-Remember when we told you this was a versatile option?
-It’s great for edging your grass, trimming grass, cutting around trees, sidewalks, flower beds, and even decorative areas.
-Wherever attention to detail is important, you can put these shears to the test.
+This versatile option is great for edging grass, trimming grass, cutting around trees, sidewalks, flower beds, and even decorative areas.
+Wherever attention to detail is important, put these shears to the test.

 Pros